 (I had a moment of remembering My Big Fat Greek Wedding from that last sentence… anyone else?)

-A small number that are closest to a water source come in pinker.
+However, a small number of hydrangeas in my yard close to a water source come in pinker.

-These were planted in one corner of the back yard as part of a sponsored series last year.
-What I love about these is that their colors are a lot deeper in hue in comparison.
+Another varietal in my yard is Bloomstruck.
+I planted these in one corner of the back yard as part of a sponsored series last year.
+I love these hydrangea flowers because their colors are a lot deeper in hue in comparison.

-I also noticed that, while the Original type have created really gigantic blooms, these seem to be smaller, more clustered together, and more productive.
+I also noticed that, while the Original hydrangea types have really gigantic blooms, the Bloomstruck hydrangea shrubs seem to produce smaller flowers, more clustered together, and more productive.

-This could easily be because they are less established or I haven’t yet figured out how the watering differs on this side vs the rest of the garden.
+The size of the blooms could easily be because they’re less established.
+It could also be that I haven’t yet figured out how the watering differs on this side vs. the rest of the garden.
 So, we’ll see over the coming years if they bloom with bigger flowers or not (I suspect yes, since the ones closest to the Original type bloomed fewer, but a comparable size).

-A few of them are also coming in pink, but it’s pretty distinctive how the pH of the soil can really change a lot, since the flowers that grow closest to the downspout from the house are the only ones affected!
+A few of the Bloomstruck hydrangeas are also coming in pink!
+It’s pretty distinctive how the soil’s pH level can change a lot since the flowers that grow closest to the downspout from the house are the only ones affected!

-Last year’s new garden had a huge mix-up from the local nursery I bought them from, and they mislabeled 3 of my plants as Bloomstruck when they were actually a different kind.
-As a result, I quickly learned the difference between a “mophead” bloom and “lacecap” bloom.
-These are honestly not my favorite, aesthetically, because they almost look like someone came along and blew off half the blooms (kinda dandelion-fluff-like?).
-So, I dug them up and replaced them with Bloomstruck as originally planned.
+Last year’s new garden had a huge mix-up from the local nursery, and they mislabeled three of my hydrangea plants as Bloomstruck when they were actually a different type.
+As a result, I learned the difference between a “Mophead” bloom and “Lacecap” bloom.

-While I intended to return them, I basically got too distracted/lazy, and by winter, thought they were dead from leaving them in their pots.
-They all came back this year and are still happily living in their original pots.
-Of the three, I replanted one out in the front of the house to bring in some color by the trash can screen (another project I still need to cover in detail as a tutorial for you guys!).
-I think I’m going to plant the remaining two next to the pub shed when it’s finished this summer.
+While I intended to return the Lacecap variety, I got too distracted and lazy.
+By winter, I thought they were dead from leaving them in their pots.
+But surprise—they all came back this year and are still happily living in their original pots!
+Of the three Lacecap hydrangeas, I replanted one out in the front of the house for color by the trash can screen (another project I still need to cover in detail as a tutorial for you guys!).
+I will plant the remaining two next to the pub shed when it’s finished this summer.

-I’ve written a separate post a long time ago on how I get blue hydrangeas naturally, plus a few tips on what else you can do to make them change color, such as adding specially-formulated fertilizers.
-But the real key to the right color has two main factors: soil pH and variety.
+I wrote a separate post a long time ago on how I get blue hydrangeas naturally.
+In the post, I include a few tips on what else you can do to make them change color, like adding specially-formulated fertilizers.
+But the real key to getting hydrangeas to turn your preferred color is two main factors: soil pH levels and variety.
 From Southern Living: